JakobMichaelGollreiter/CUDA_KMeans/README.md

-Changes made here: fixed timing issues.
+Changes made here: change from array of structures to structure of arrays.

 mkdir build